okeeffed/developer-notes/manual/Books/Strategize.md

 - Unbundling features and introducing product variants can enable you to effectively grow the product, serve a new segment, generate more business benefits, and increase the product's competitiveness.
 - When spinning off features or developments, consider creating standards and assets — including components, services and other archtiectural building blocks.
+- You can also `bundle` your product when individual products are too small and not attractive enough to succeed on their own.
+Example: combining Internet Explorer and Windows helped Microsoft win the first "browser war".

+### Reposition Your Product

+- Subbranding is important: there are different associations with Apple, Google, Amazon when compared to the iPhone, Google Maps, Amazon Web Services.

+### Uncategorised notes

+- Use data to make decisions.
+- Turn failure into opportunity.
+- Get out of the building.
+- Focus on the biggest risk, not necessarily the technical feasibility.
+- Red-dot game: give everyone three dots and ask them to place it beside what they are most concerned about.
+- Problem interviews: structured conversations with target users and customers.
+- Pivoting is only attractive if you pivot early, when the cost of changing direction is comparatively low.